- Garden / Landscaping / Patio — 244

 Not only do these external wall coatings ensure that the damage is covered and cannot be seen but also give the home a new and modern feel, even if the property in question is elderly or well established.
 In effect, these external wall coatings can give the home a new lease of life.

 Guaranteed Good Looks

-One of the largest boasts which is currently being made by the manufacturers and suppliers of external wall coatings is that they offer a long lasting decorative option.
-Whilst many old fashioned wall coverings such as Stucco required regular repainting in order to keep them looking their best, many of the new methods such as thermal coatings have the thickness of up to fifteen layers of paint and come in a variety of colours.
-What this means for the owner of the property is that one single layer of the external wall coating is built to last and is unlikely to need any redecoration or touching up for many years – ensuring a long lasting and stunning effect, whatever the final colour that is chosen.
+One of the largest boasts which are currently being made by the manufacturers and suppliers of external wall coatings is that they offer a long-lasting decorative option.
+Whilst many old fashioned wall coverings such as Stucco required regular repainting in order to keep them looking their best, many of the new methods such as thermal coatings have the thickness of up to fifteen layers of paint and come in a variety of colors.
+What this means for the owner of the property is that one single layer of the external wall coating is built to last and is unlikely to need any redecoration or touching up for many years – ensuring a long-lasting and stunning effect, whatever the final color that is chosen.

 Although many people prefer to buy modern and newly built houses because of the many guarantees which are offered with these properties, there are also some disadvantages.

 One of these disadvantages is that the properties are often build on a specific plan and can tend to look very similar to each other.
 For the homeowner who wishes to be an individual this can be problematic.
-However, the addition of external wall coatings allows the homeowner to personalise their home and stick out from the crowd.
-This is especially true in the case of modern wall coatings where the homeowner can select a colour as well as a finish which is suitable for them.
+However, the addition of external wall coatings allows the homeowner to personalize their home and stick out from the crowd.
+This is especially true in the case of modern wall coatings where the homeowner can select a color as well as a finish that is suitable for them.

 Most Recent Articles

 - Mar 9, 2021 How Retaining Walls Increase the Value of Your Home by Nick Marr